-Termi nation costs applicable to sponsored agreements § 200.471 UGG YES □NO □ N/A 1.
-If an award has been terminated, were there certain costs that could not be discontinued immediately termination? after the ef fective dat e of Traini ng costs § 200.472 UGG YES □NO □ N/A 1.
+1. Were federal funds expended for costs incurred for intramural activities, student publications, student clubs and other student activities?
+Taxes § 200.470 UGG ☐ YES □ NO □ N/A 1.
+Were federal funds expended for taxes that the organization is required to pay and which are paid or General Accepted Accounting Principles (GAAP)? accrued in accordance with 2.
+Were federal funds expended for payments, in lieu of taxes, which are commensurate with the local g government services r eceived?
+3. Were these payments for taxes from which exemptions are available to the institution directly or which are available to the institution based on an exemption afforded the federal government?
+4. Were these payments for special assessments on land that represent capital improvements?
+5. A 7 A A Termi nation costs applicable to sponsored agreements § 200.471 UGG ☐ YES □ NO □ N/A 1.
+If an award has been terminated, were there certain costs that could not be discontinued immediately after the effective date of termination?
+Traini ng costs § 200.472 UGG YES □ NO □ N/A 1.
 Were federal funds expended for the cost of training provided for employee development?
-Trans portation costs § 200.473 UGG YES □NO □ N/A 1.
-Were federal funds expended for costs incurred for freight, express, cartage, postage, and other transposition portation se rvices rela ting either to goods purchased, in process, or delivered?
-2. Does the agency follow a consistent, equitable procedure where identification with the materials rece eived canno t readily be e made, so that inbound transportation cost may be charged to the appropriate F&A cost accounts?
-3. Is outbound freight, if reimbursable under the terms of the sponsored agreement, treated as a direct co ost?
-Travel costs § 200.474 UGG ☐ YES □ NO □ N/A 1.
+Trans portation costs § 200.473 UGG ☐ YES □ NO □ N/A 1.
+1. Were federal funds expended for costs incurred for freight, express, cartage, postage and other transportation services relating either to goods purchased, in process, or delivered?
+2. Does the agency follow a consistent, equitable procedure to identify inbound transportation cost in order to be charged to the appropriate F&A cost accounts?
+3. Is outbound freight, if reimbursable under the terms of the sponsored agreement, treated as a direct co Trave l costs § 200.474 UGG ☐ YES □ NO □ N/A 1.
 Were all travel expenses (paid from these federal funds) incurred for the official business of the instit tution?
 2. Are all travel charges consistent with the institution's written travel policy?
 3. Are all airfare costs coach or equivalent unless they meet the exceptions in UGG §200.474?
-4. If institution staff travels by other than commercial carrier, are the travel charges consistent with available to the commercial carrier, are the travel charges consistent with available to the commercial carrier. ilable comn nercial cha rges?
+4. If institution staff travels by other than commercial carrier, are the travel charges consistent with available travels by other than commercial carrier, are the travel charges consistent with available travels.
 Truste ees § 200.475 UGG ☐ YES □ NO □ N/A 1.
 Were federal funds expended for travel and subsistence costs of trustees (or directors)?
-These costs a re subject to o restrictio ns regarding lodging, subsistence and air travel costs provided in UGG §200.475. ·
+These costs a re subject to o restrictio ns regarding lodging, subsistence and air travel costs provided in UGG §200.475.

-Florida Department of Education Division of Career and Adult Education 325 West Gaines Street, Suite 720 Tallahassee, Florida 32399-0400 Phone #: 850.245.9031
+Florida Department of Education Division of Career and Adult Education 325 West Gaines Street, Suite 720 Tallahassee, Florida 32399-0400 Phone: (850) 245-9031

-Quality Assurance Team
+Quality Assurance and Compliance Section

-Gloria Spradley-Brown, M. Ed., Bureau Chief Grants Administration and Compliance 850.245.9053, Gloria.Spradley@fldoe.org
+Gloria Spradley-Brown, M. Ed., Bureau Chief Grants Administration and Compliance (850) 245-9053, Gloria.Spradley@fldoe.org

-Tashi D. Williams, Director of Quality Assurance and Compliance 850.245.9033, Tashi.Williams@fldoe.org
+Tashi D. Williams, MPA, Director of Quality Assurance and Compliance (850) 245-9033, Tashi.Williams@fldoe.org